NopAngel/QueOS/README.md

 </p>

 QueOS is a hobby operating system project written in C and x86 assembly.
-It is designed for educational purposes and experimentation with low-level OS concepts.
+It is made for educational purposes and experimentation with low-level OS concepts.

 ## Features
 - 32-bit protected mode kernel
 - Multiboot2 booting via GRUB2
 - Basic memory management (physical)